sqlwatch/docs/installation/removal.md

 - Extended Events (`SQLWATCH-%`)
 - Agnet Jobs (`SQLWATCH-%`)
 - Any additional PowerShell scripts used by the Actions engine (only if you have installed any manually, SQWALTCH does not create anything on the disk)

+If you have installed Windows Scheduled Tasks they will too need to be removed manually.